 In Minnesota, the homestead exemption applies to the debtor's dwelling and the land on which it is situated.
 (Minn.
 Stat. §§ 510.01, 510.02.)
 You can protect a manufactured home that you inhabit, as well.
 (Minn.
 Stat. § 550.37 (12).)

-You can file for bankruptcy in Minnesota after living there for more than 180 days.
-However, you must live in Minnesota much longer before using Minnesota exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Minnesota after living there for over 180 days.
+However, you must live in Minnesota for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.